Meet the Veterinarians & Staff atFoster Animal Hospital

 Dr. Steve's hobbies and outside interests include family time, golf, college football and basketball, and traveling.
 He and his family log many hours road-tripping to Auburn for football games and to Raleigh for football and basketball games.
 In the rest of his spare time, he most likely can be found on the links or hiking a trail somewhere.

 Contact Dr. Foster.

 Mark Plott, DVM, CCRT

 Growing up, Dr. Mark Plott moved every three to four years which allowed him to see many parts of the world.
 His family settled in North Carolina when he was in high school.
 Despite many moves, Mark always had dogs and cats and a memorable raccoon that fostered his love of animals.
 While in middle school, he worked at a Tennessee Walking Horse stable.
 When he entered college at UNC Chapel Hill, he had intentions of becoming a certified public accountant.
 Yet while looking through various career brochures, he came across information on becoming a veterinarian.
 He decided this was his path and entered veterinary school at North Carolina State College of Veterinary Medicine.

 Dr. Plott loves to do surgery.
 He also enjoys working with older cats and dogs.
 In order to augment his knowledge in these two areas he has pursued training in canine rehabilitation and is now a Certified Canine Rehabilitation Therapist.
 He looks forward to the expansion and growth of our Paws In Motion Canine Rehabilitation Center and enjoys seeing the physical improvements in his patients.
 He knows what an important part of the family pets are to their owners.
 He sees and hears a lot of interesting anecdotes about pets, their families and the many inspirational life lessons that are learned from this relationship.

 Dr. Plott and his wife are transitioning to being empty nesters as his three adult children attend college.
 He also has five cats and four dogs.
-In his free time he enjoys small DIY projects and running.
+In his free time he enjoys hiking with his family, small DIY projects and running.

 Contact Dr. Plott.